MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/quickstarts/macOS/push.md

 First, follow the [getting started tutorial](getting-started.md) to set up the sample Swift app.

 ### Prerequisites
  - Provisioning Profile and Certificate.
-Go to the [Apple Developer Documentation](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html) to learn about creating an App ID to codesign the sample iOS app with.
+Go to the [Apple Developer Documentation](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html) to learn about creating an App ID to codesign the sample app with.

 ## Enable Push notifications in Xcode